Population history of China: Two-child policy

 In China, men still have greater marital power, which increases fertility pressure on their female partners.
 The dynamic of relationships (amount of "power" held by each parent), and the amount of resources each parent has contributes to the struggle for dominance.
 Resources would be items such as income, and health insurance.
 Dominance would be described as who has the final say in pregnancy, who has to resign in their career for maternal/parental leave.
 However, women have shown interest in a second child if the first child did not possess the desired gender.

 Chinese couples were also polled and stated that they would rather invest in one child opposed to two children.
 To add, another concern for couples would be the high costs of raising another child; China's childcare system needs to be further developed.
 The change in cultural norms appears to be having negative consequences and leads to fear of a large aging population with smaller younger generations; thus the lack of workforce to drive the economy.

 In May 2018, it was reported that Chinese authorities were in the process of ending their population control policies.
-In May 2021, the Chinese government announced it would scrap the two child policy in favour of a three child policy, allowing couples to have three children in order to mitigate the country's falling birth rates.
+In May 2021, the Chinese government announced it would scrap the two child limit in favour of a three child limit, to mitigate the country's falling birth rates and rapid increase in old people, coupled with a shrinkage in the number of working age people.

+By 2023 India was surpassing China in total population.